-NCO is currently working with the California Governor’s Office of Emergency Services (Cal OES) to pilot the Lake County Home Hardening Initiative, which will be funded in part by a FEMA Hazard Mitigation Grant.
+NCO is currently working with the California Governor’s Office of Emergency Services (Cal OES) to pilot the Lake County Home Hardening Program, which will be funded in part by a FEMA Hazard Mitigation Grant.
 The Home Hardening Initiative aims to perform defensible space and retrofit measures on existing residential homesites to mitigate against wildfire loss.
 The program will target one area within Lake County, the Kelseyville Riviera Community Association.

 Lake County residents have become all too acquainted with wildfire.
 66% of our landmass has been consumed by nine major wildfire events since 2015’s Valley Fire.
 The loss of 5.5% of local housing units has presented tremendous challenges, with demand for low- and moderate-income housing vastly outpacing supply.

 To date, the Kelseyville Riviera (formerly Clear Lake Riviera) has escaped the worst effects of wildfire.
 Strong engagement and investments in defensible space and other Firewise practices, frequently led by their proactive Community Association, have done much to mitigate risk to the 1,200 associated parcels, home to thousands of Lake County residents.

 The County of Lake is very pleased to announce Lake County, and Kelseyville Riviera, specifically, have been selected by CalOES and CAL FIRE as a “Demonstration Community” for the California Wildfire Mitigation Program’s (CWMP’s) innovative Home Hardening Initiative.
 As part of the State of California’s effort to strengthen community-wide resilience against wildfires, Cal OES and CAL FIRE are developing a state home hardening initiative to retrofit, harden, and create defensible space for homes at high risk to wildfires—with a focus on high social-vulnerability communities and providing financial assistance for low- and moderate- income households.